pulkjr/Insight-2019/README.md

 * Advanced PowerShell Storage Provisioning Lifecycle ( Insight 2018 - Session 11923 )

 ## TODO
-- [ ] Converting a script to a module
+- [X] Converting a script to a module
-    - [ ] Script to Function
+    - [X] Script to Function
-    - [ ] Module Manifest
+    - [X] Module Manifest
-* Script - compare LUNs to VMware canonical names using subfunctions
+- [ ] Script - compare LUNs to VMware canonical names using subfunctions
-    * Unit Test it
+    - [ ] Unit Test it
-* Classes - What they are and where to use them
+- [X] Classes - What they are and where to use them
-    * Show subfunctions vs classes
+    - [X] Show subfunctions vs classes
-    Unit Test It
+    - [ ] Unit Test It
-* Quick Overview of DSC and its uses
+- [X] Quick Overview of DSC and its uses
-    * comparison to ansible
+    - [ ] Comparison to an ansible playbook
-* Invoke-RestMethod who to
+    - [X] Gherkin Testing
+    - [X] Diagnostic Testing
+- [X] Invoke-RestMethod for ONTAP 9.6 and beyond
-* Automation vs Interactive Scripts
+- [X] Automation vs Interactive Scripts (In PowerPoint)